iwarner/CodeBlender-Middleman/source/localizable/docs/cache.md

 ## APC

-APC provides an admin interface at the root of the project this can be accessed with the following credentials
+APC provides an admin interface at the root of the project.

-    Host     :
-    Username : apc
-    password : af_apc=2013

 ## Slim Framework